aappddeevv/dynamics-client/README.md

 All the ingredients for packaging solution deployment are here so you can create your own scripted solution deployer by just creating a directory and a script.

+All work sponsored by The Trapelo Group.

+Copyrght 2017 The Trapelo Group